Danilele2911/Jump-/README.md

 # Jump-
- A simple datapack that lets you take a super leap when holding a special feather
+ A simple datapack that lets you take a super jump when holding a special feather

 ### /give @p feather{CustomModelData:21001}